Tanzania

 Malaria

-There is a high risk of malaria in the entire country, including Dar es Salaam and Zanzibar.
+The malaria risk is high in the entire mainland, including national parks, in the city of Dar es Salaam on islands Zanzibar, Pemba and Mafia.
 We recommend the use of mosquito-repellent measures from dusk till morning, in combination with the use of malaria tablets.

 In case of fever during or after your journey, get tested for malaria as soon as possible.